 Rusty attended Vestavia Hills Elementary East, Pizitz Middle School and graduated from Vestavia Hills High School in 1988.
 Following high school, Rusty graduated from the University of Alabama, Summa Cum Laude in Business Administration in 1992, and the University of Alabama School of Law, earning a Juris Doctor in 1995.
-He is an attorney/partner with the law firm of Weaver Tidmore and operator of a working farm in Etowah County, Alabama.
+He is an attorney/partner with the law firm of Weaver Tidmore and owner of a working livestock farm in Etowah County, Alabama.
 He and his wife, Michelle, have two sons, Michael and Major.
 Michael is a junior at Samford University and Major is a freshman at Vestavia Hills High School.
 The Weaver family attends Church of the Highlands.

 His belief in the importance of a strong family, community, local values and teamwork inspired Rusty to coach a variety of sports in the Vestavia Hills Parks and Recreation system over the last 15+ years, including soccer, baseball and JSYFL football.
 That same dedication to his fellow Vestavia Hills residents and families was the basis for extending his involvement to the City Council.
 He currently serves as Mayor Pro-Tem and is on the Vestavia Hills Planning and Zoning Commission.

 Born in Virginia and a graduate of the College of William and Mary, Kimberly and her husband, Greg, settled in the Birmingham area in 1991.
 In 2002, Kimberly and Greg moved to the Liberty Park neighborhood of Vestavia Hills.
 Since then, she has been an active volunteer in our schools and community.

 First elected in 2016, Kimberly’s focus has been to improve transparency, communications, and bring a higher level of community engagement to city government.
 She supports our city’s upward-trending economic development that allows Vestavia Hills to provide excellent city services and facilities – something our citizens expect and deserve for their hard-earned tax dollars.